mitjajez/mitjajez.github.io/about.md

 Card() {
   name: 'Mitja Jež',
   email: 'mitja@jež.si',
-  sip => 'mitjajez@ostel.co',
+  sip: 'mitjajez@ostel.co',
-  Github => 'mitjajez'
+  Github: 'mitjajez'
-  social => 'Diaspora*',
+  social: 'Diaspora*',
-  flattr => 'mitjajez'
+  flattr: 'mitjajez'
-  'I call my self as a social engineer as i’m interested in psychology and \
+  description: 'I call my self as a social engineer as i’m interested in \
-  social concern to see bigger picture of economic problems and solving this \
+  psychology and social concern to see bigger picture of economic problems and \
-  through open source engineering applications and sharing.'
+  solving this through open source engineering applications and sharing.', }
-}
 ```
 Some of my favorite quotes: